 In practice, rules may need to execute multiple times to fully transform a tree.
 Catalyst groups rules into batches, and executes each batch until it reaches a fixed point, that is, until the tree stops changing after applying its rules.
 Running rules to fixed point means that each rule can be simple and self-contained, and yet still eventually have larger global effects on a tree.
 In the example above, repeated application would constant-fold larger trees, such as (x+0)+(3+3).
-As another example, a first batch might analyze an expression to assign types to all of the attributes, while a second batch, developers can also run sanity checks on the new tree (e.g., to see that all attributes were assigned types), often also written via recursive matching.
+As another example, a first batch might analyze an expression to assign types to all of the attributes, while a second batch might use these types to do constant folding.
+After each batch, developers can also run sanity checks on the new tree (e.g., to see that all attributes were assigned types), often also written via recursive matching.